Thursday, December 4, 2025

 Sean and Nastia found an affordable place in New City to look at and they invited me.
 While talking I find out they have filled out paperwork they had to pay $500 each for, with the promise the landlord would pay them back.
 It sounded fishy to me.
 When he asked for a cosigner, I said yes., I’d be the cosigner.
 Then the landlord wanted me to fill out the same paperwork.
 I told him I’d give him my credit score, nothing else.
 That ended that apartment.
 I told them to cancel everything they did with him through the bank and get their money back.

+Teri gets together with Sally, Sally Ann’s mother.
+She owns several apartments.
+She says it is what landlords, what she does when she is looking for a new tenant for her apartments.
 A few days, maybe a week or so later, they tell me they have a real estate agent who over the next hour or two or so will help them fill out paperwork for future landlords.
+A few days later, on a Wednesday, I think, the real estate agent has a nice apartment to see in Nyack, at a good price.

 We walk up three flights of stairs, they are the back stairs and are narrow.
 The apartment is small.
 There is a small shared balcony, the other tenet seems to have taken over completely.
 Maybe a future problem.
 The front ‘room’ big enough for a queen or maybe a king bed, with maybe two chest of draws.
 A small living room, and a small, but functional kitchen.
 I’m marveling at how nice it is trying to figure out what they can fit in it, when I think Sean opens a corner cabinet and a bunch of about quarter inch bugs scramble for the far corners.
 My knowledge of cockroaches is you don’t see them if they are alive.
 I think all that need to be done is a trap or six to fix the problem.
 Everyone else is grossed out.
 I don’t know what type of bugs they are so I take my app out and snap a picture.
 These little buggers are German cockroaches!
 They also breed so quickly that you’d have to spray every couple of weeks for a while to get rid of them.I am now as grossed out as they are.
 Everyone leaves quickly.